10 things to check before buying a home

 - Approvals including permission to commence construction i.e. Commencement Certificate

 - Detailed cost estimate/valuation report from chartered engineer/architect (if applicable)

 - Building Layout, configurations and details of units including details of the unit sold

 - List of Common Area Amenities and Facilities that will be provided

 - Details of consultants on the project and registered channel partners/relevant associations

 - Litigations, if any

 Implementation of RERA has made the industry extremely transparent and ensure customer protection.
 This has further helped in gaining customer trust.
 The government of India is taking multiple steps that shall take the industry a long way, promoting growth and higher investment numbers.

-The process does not end as soon as the house is purchased but one needs to be careful also post possession.
-It is essential to make sure all your documents are stored well along with adequate photocopies.
-Also making sure all the relevant paperwork/official documents are updated with the new details.
+The process does not end as soon as the housing unit is purchased.
+One needs to be careful also post possession.
+It is essential to make sure all the relevant paperwork/official documents are updated with the new details.

-To sum it up, buying a home comes with a lot of emotions and lifelong security, hence, buyers need to acknowledge the magnitude of this and do the due diligence required to carefully plan their decisions, to enjoy the perks of being a homeowner.
+To sum it up, buying a home comes with a lot of emotions and lifelong security.
+Hence, buyers need to acknowledge the magnitude of this and do the due diligence required to carefully plan their decisions and secure the deal for one of the best residential properties for sale in Mumbai.
+This way, they will be able to fully enjoy the perks of being a homeowner.